Cancer and Dysphagia: Causes, Symptoms, and How to Manage Swallowing Difficulties During Treatment

 Early Signs of Cancer With Dysphagia

-Dysphagia or swallowing difficulties signs are easily noticeable, watch for these signs to the cancer patient you’re taking care of:
+Dysphagia or swallowing difficulties are easily noticeable.
+Watch for these signs in the cancer patient you’re taking care of:

 • Coughing or choking while eating or drinking, especially with thin liquids